stpham-net/javascript-tutorial-en/1-js/04-object-basics/03-symbol/article.md

 Symbols have two main use cases:

 1. "Hidden" object properties.
 If we want to add a property into an object that "belongs" to another script or a library, we can create a symbol and use it as a property key.
 A symbolic property does not appear in `for..in`, so it won't be occasionally listed.
 Also it won't be accessed directly, because another script does not have our symbol, so it will not occasionally intervene into its actions.

     So we can "covertly" hide something into objects that we need, but others should not see, using symbolic properties.

 2. There are many system symbols used by JavaScript which are accessible as `Symbol.*`.
 We can use them to alter some built-in behaviors.
-For instance, later in the tutorial we'll use `Symbol.iterator` for [iterables](info:iterable), `Symbol.toPrimitive` to setup [object-to-primitive conversion](info:object-toprimitive) and so on.
+For instance, later in the tutorial we'll use `Symbol.iterator` for **iterable**, `Symbol.toPrimitive` to setup **object-to-primitive conversion** and so on.

 Technically, symbols are not 100% hidden.
-There is a built-in method [Object.getOwnPropertySymbols(obj)](mdn:js/Object/getOwnPropertySymbols) that allows us to get all symbols.
-Also there is a method named [Reflect.ownKeys(obj)](mdn:js/Reflect/ownKeys) that returns *all* keys of an object including symbolic ones.
+There is a built-in method [Object.getOwnPropertySymbols(obj)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertySymbols) that allows us to get all symbols.
+Also there is a method named [Reflect.ownKeys(obj)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect/ownKeys) that returns *all* keys of an object including symbolic ones.
 So they are not really hidden.
 But most libraries, built-in methods and syntax constructs adhere to a common agreement that they are.
 And the one who explicitly calls the aforementioned methods probably understands well what he's doing.